Vodolay/ROS-Programming/Day2/README.md

 catkin_create_pkg <package_name> <dependencies>

-After that you still have to at least create a launch subdirectory and write a lunch file in it as well as put Python scripts in the src subdirectory.
+After that you still have to (at least) create a launch subdirectory and write a lunch file in it as well as put a Python script in the src subdirectory.